Affordable Care Act (ACA) Plan Information

-The following policies and practices apply to BCBSAZ's ACA plans for individuals and families.
+The following policies and practices apply to Blue Cross Blue Shield of Arizona's (AZ Blue) ACA plans for individuals and families.

-It is always a good idea to check if a doctor, hospital or other facility is part of the BCBSAZ network before you see them.
+It is always a good idea to check if a doctor, hospital, or other facility is part of the AZ Blue network before you see them.

 Ways to find a doctor:

-- Or call the number on the back of your BCBSAZ ID card for help locating a doctor or hospital or to have a printed Provider Directory mailed to you
+- Or call the number on the back of your member ID card for help locating a doctor or hospital

 Enrollee Claim Submission

-A claim is a request to an insurance company for payment of health care services.
+A claim is a request to an insurance company for payment of healthcare services.
 As a member, you may need to submit a claim yourself, especially if you see a provider or use a pharmacy outside of the network.
-In most cases, the time limit for a member to submit a claim is 1 year from the date of service.
+In most cases, the time limit for a member to submit a claim is one year from the date of service.

-You may obtain a claim form.
-You may also obtain claim forms from the “Forms” section of the “Member” area of www.azblue.com or by calling the Customer Service number on your ID card.
-BCBSAZ may reject claims that are filed without complete information needed for processing.
-If BCBSAZ rejects a submitted claim due to lack of information, BCBSAZ will notify you or the Provider who submitted the claim.
+You can download the claim form or call the Customer Service number on your ID card.
+AZ Blue may reject claims that are filed without complete information needed for processing.
+If AZ Blue rejects a submitted claim due to lack of information, AZ Blue will notify you or the Provider who submitted the claim.
 Lack of complete information may also delay processing.
 A complete claim includes, at a minimum, the following information:

-Even when the claim has all information listed above, BCBSAZ may need to request medical or dental records or coordination of benefits information to make a coverage determination.
-If BCBSAZ has requested Medical Records or other information from a third party, BCBSAZ will suspend claim processing while the request is pending.
-BCBSAZ may deny a claim for lack of timely receipt of requested records.
+Even when the claim has all information listed above, we may need to request medical or dental records or coordination of benefits information to make a coverage determination.
+If we have requested medical records or other information from a third party, we will suspend claim processing while the request is pending.
+We may deny a claim for lack of timely receipt of requested records.